cdfmr/ga2html/README.md

 ### How to build

-gcc -o ga2html -O2 -lexpat ga2html.c
+g++ -o ga2html -O2 ga2html.cc -lexpat

 ### How to use

-ga2html xmlfile1 xmlfile2 ...
+Execute ga2html without any parameter to get help.